-This is a list of the most important podcast directories and apps is ordered from most important to least important. iTunes provides about 80% of the downloads.
-If you’re short on time, iTunes is unquestionably the most important of the podcast directories.
-But if you’ve got 15 minutes, you might as well submit to all of them.
+This is a list of the most important podcast directories and apps in 2023. iTunes/Apple Podcasts provides about 80% of the downloads.
+If you’re short on time, iTunes/Apple Podcasts is unquestionably the most important of the podcast directories.
+But if you’ve got 40 minutes, you might as well submit to all of them.

 The Most Important Podcast Directories:

-- iTunes – Submit your RSS feed here.
-We’ve got screenshots of the process here.
+- iTunes/Apple Podcasts – Submit your RSS feed here.

-- Spotify – Login to your Libsyn account and follow the process here.
+- Gaana – Login to your Libsyn account and follow the process here.
 Or go here and sign up for an account.
 Do not enable the option ‘Host your podcast on Gaana CDN’.

 - SoundCloud – Create a SoundCloud account here.
 You can then set up an automatic RSS download to SoundCloud via Libsyn.
 Follow the process here.

 - PodDirectory – Go to the submit page here and enter your RSS feed and hit submit.
-PodDirectory will grab your feed and add your podcast to their site.
+PodDirectory will send you an email to claim your podcast and add to their site.

 - Pocket Casts – Submit your RSS feed here.